 - Share and Display our Information: Raise awareness of the importance of Detect, Protect, Correct and Perfect at your health centre, workplace, or community group.

 Fundraise & donate - why not bake some goodies to sell, hold a coffee morning, quiz night or create your own event.
 Or simply make a donation to enable us to continue to raise awareness and offer support.

 - One in four people will develop AF; it affects an estimated 1.5 million people across the UK and in excess of 16 million people worldwide.

 - AF can be detected cheaply and easily with a simple manual pulse check.

 - Every 15 seconds someone suffers an AF-related stroke, yet most can be prevented using appropriate anticoagulation therapy.

-Watch this video of Arrhythmia Alliance Founder & Trustee Trudie Lobban MBE as she discusses the importance of 'Detect, Protect and Correct'
+AF Association Founder & CEO Trudie Lobban MBE discusses the importance of 'Detect, Protect, and Correct'